-Harris County is a political subdivision of the State of Texas, and the Commissioners Court is the governing body of the County.
-It is composed of the County Judge elected from the County at large, and four Commissioners, each elected from a separate precinct, all elected for four-year terms.
+Harris County is a political subdivision of the State of Texas and Commissioners Court is the governing body of the County.
+It is composed of the County Judge elected from the County at large, and four Commissioners, each are elected from separate County precincts, all elected for four-year terms.
 The County Judge is the presiding officer of Commissioners Court.
-Within Harris County government, there are 77 operating departments, each with an appointed or elected head.
+Within Harris County government, there are 77 operating departments, each with an elected official or appointed department head.